 After dealing with an unexpected layoff during COVID, Michelle took her $10,000 severance check and followed her passion by starting a business focused on selling stylish children's clothing — including ball dresses, twirl skirts and accessories — online.

 This bookstore, owned by Noëlle Santos, is currently the only indie brick-and-mortar bookseller in the Bronx.
 It serves 1.4 million curious readers.

-In 2020, the bookstore had to close due to riots in the area and a mandated shut down in New York.
+In 2020, the bookstore had to close due to riots in the area and a mandated shutdown in New York.
 Noëlle pivoted to working with a third-party company to fulfill online orders.
 Since then, it has reopened for browsing and hosts online virtual events.

 LaShone and RaeShawn started R&L Crab after they lost their jobs due to the COVID pandemic.
-Growing up in Maryland where one of the most popular foods is blue crab, the business partners (known by many at the Middletown Twins) started a business delivering the steamed shellfish.
+Growing up in Maryland where one of the most popular foods is blue crab, the business partners (known by many as the Middletown Twins) started a business delivering steamed shellfish.
 Today they enjoy the fruits of their labors by operating a popular seafood restaurant and crab delivery service.

 With innovative flavors like Spicy Peach, Fiery Pineapple Mango and Strawberry Balsamic, there is plenty of experiment when it comes to BBQ dishes.
 AubSauce is a line of small-batch artisan sauces created by Aubrey Lenyard.
 The company, formed in 2019, got its start through a Kickstarter campaign supported by fans.